ibm-cloud-docs/Cloudant/api/cloudant_query.md

 Miscellaneous | `$mod`    | [Divisor, Remainder] | Divisor and Remainder are both positive or negative integers.
 Non-integer values result in a [404 status](http.html#404).
 Matches documents where the expression (`field % Divisor == Remainder`) is true, and only when the document field is an integer.
               | `$regex`  | String               | A regular expression pattern to match against the document field.
 Matches only when the field is a string value and matches the supplied regular expression.

-> **Note**: Regular expressions do not work with indexes, so they must not be used to filter large data sets.
+Regular expressions do not work with indexes, so they must not be used to filter large data sets.
 They can, however, be used to restrict a `partial index <find/partial_indexes>`.
+{: tip}

 ### Examples of condition operators
+{: #examples-of-condition-operators}

 #### The `$lt` operator
+{: #the-lt-operator}

 The `$lt` operator matches if the specified field content is less than the argument.